max7586/homi-app/README.md

 ## Site Screenshots

-- landing page that explain what the app dose and how to get started.
+- landing page that explains what the app does and how to get started.
   ![](https://max7586.github.io/homi-client/images/demo/landingPage.png)
-- Properties page where the users can see all the list of property.
+- Properties page where the users can see all the list of properties.
   ![](https://max7586.github.io/homi-client/images/demo/properties.png)
 - Review page where the users can post their reviews and post an offer for this property.
   ![](https://max7586.github.io/homi-client/images/demo/reviewPage.png)